 Skydiving has evolved over recent years in particular to utilize more technology and engineering than ever before.
 The equipment we use today is far superior to that of even ten years ago as the community continues to invest in new innovations.

-One of the main things that makes skydiving such an incredible sport is this focus on innovation and self-improvement.
-As with any sport, skydiving is one in which hard work, perseverance and a passion to succeed are rewarded with improved abilities, skills and accomplishment.
+One of the main things that make skydiving such an incredible sport is its focus on innovation and self-improvement.
+As with any sport, skydiving is one in which hard work, perseverance, and a passion to succeed are rewarded with improved abilities, skills, and accomplishment.

 One of the questions we’re often asked about skydiving as a sport is ‘how do you compete?’.
 Competitive skydiving is a hugely popular area of our sport, so allow us to tell you more…

 Within skydiving, there are lots of disciplines – or types of skydiving – that people can compete in.
-Within each discipline, there are set rules which make it judgeable and measurable.
+Within each discipline, there are set rules which make it measurable in order to judge.

-Each one has a different skillset that its competitors learn and practice for years.
-World class coaches, especially here in the US, attract skydivers from across the world to come and learn from the best.
+Each discipline has a different skill set that its competitors learn and practice for years.
+World-class coaches, especially here in the US, attract skydivers from across the world to come and learn from the best.
 The pursuit of excellence is present across all disciplines, making skydiving an incredibly exciting sport to be part of.